OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 Basically, SDLC doesn't mandate the use of any development life cycle: it is safe to say that security can (and must!) be addressed in any situation.

 Waterfall methodologies were popular before the 21st century.
-The most famous application is called the "V model," in which phases are performed in sequence and you can backtrack only a single step.
+The most famous application is called the "V model", in which phases are performed in sequence and you can backtrack only a single step.
 The testing activities of this model occur in sequence and are performed as a whole, mostly at the point in the life cycle when most of the app development is complete.
 This activity sequence means that changing the architecture and other factors that were set up at the beginning of the project is hardly possible even though code may be changed after defects have been identified.

 #### Security Testing for Agile/DevOps and DevSecOps